IvanX8635/post-apocalyptic-adventure/your-adventure-begins.md

-## Welcome to the post apocalyptic ecounter
+## Welcome to the post apocalyptic encounter

 # Story: